ecohealthalliance/grits-deploy-scripts/README.md

 ### Bundling the code for deployment and distribution:

 As prerequisites for budling you will need to set up git using an account that has access to our repositories and you will need to set up the aws s3 CLI with access to our classifier-data bucket.
+You should also set the branches you want to use in the create bundle script prior to executing it.

     . grits-deploy-scripts/create_bundle.sh